scverse/scvi-tools/docs/user_guide/models/resolvi.md

 the latent space for different cell types and training a classifier to predict cell types from latent embeddings.

-Spatial neighbor graph construction, used internally to determine each cell's neighbors, automatically uses a GPU-accelerated {mod}`rapids_singlecell` backend when it is installed, falling back to a CPU-based implementation otherwise.
+Spatial neighbor graph construction, used internally to determine each cell's neighbors, automatically uses a GPU-accelerated [rapids-singlecell](https://rapids-singlecell.readthedocs.io/) backend when it is installed, falling back to a CPU-based implementation otherwise.

 ## Generative process